Keeping Cool: The Power of Urban Trees

 The Southern US is getting even hotter

 In Arizona, Maricopa County experienced 425 heat related fatalities in 2022, a 25% increase in heat associated fatalities since 2021.
 245 of those deaths were in Phoenix.
-Meanwhile, almost a year ago, in July of 2023 the daily high temperature in Phoenix exceeded 110 degrees Fahrenheit for 31 straight days, shattering the previous record span of 18 days there set back in 1974.
+Almost a year ago, in July of 2023, the daily high temperature in Phoenix exceeded 110 degrees Fahrenheit for 31 straight days, shattering the previous record span of 18 days there set back in 1974.

 Turning research into action, the nonprofit Climate Resolve in LA has a new approach, recruiting participants from at-risk communities, compensating them financially and offering specialized tree care courses to construct their own community-driven tree planting projects.
 Not only does this open up opportunities for employment, it can also create an enhanced sense of pride in their local communities.